Families of imprisoned Tunisian dissidents head to the International Criminal Court

 “They provide a unique channel for actors, including NGOs and victims’ associations, to bring the prosecutor’s attention to alleged crimes,” said Maria Elena Vignoli, Human Rights Watch’s senior international justice counsel.

+Attorneys for Chaouachi, as well as striking politicians Issam Chebbi, Abdelhamid Jelassi, Ridha Belhaj and Khayam Turki, said in a news release this week that the accusations and legal process “deprives prisoners of their freedom without presenting any justification for the accusations made against them.”

+Their strike came after Ghannouchi observed a three-day hunger strike over the weekend in solidarity with Jawhar Ben Mbarek, the leader of the leading coalition opposed to Saied’s regime who is on an open-ended hunger strike.

 Metz reported from Rabat, Morocco.
-Bouazza Ben Bouazza contributed from Tunis, Tunisia.